fastats/fastats/CONTRIBUTING.md

 #### Tests

 - Doctests should be minimal, and serve as API docs for the most common use cases.
-  - For doctests, you should place this at the bottom of your module:
+  - For doctests, you should place this at the bottom of your module (followed by a blank line, ofc):

   ```python
   if __name__ == '__main__':
       import pytest
       pytest.main([__file__])
   ```
   This ensures that you can "run" every doctest in the module ad-hoc.